KevinZheng0701/Tictactoe/README.md

 # Tictactoe

 Tic-tac-toe game built using React.
-Use npm start to run the app.
+Add node_module and use npm start to run the app.